How Do I Install an Electrical Outlet in Bowling Green, KY?

 Before doing anything, turn off power at the breaker panel to the circuit you’ll be working on.
 Use a voltage tester to confirm the outlet is completely de-energized.

-Step-by-Step Guide to Wiring an Outlet
+Step-by-Step Guide to Wiring an Outlet:

 1. Remove the Old Outlet